rom9/multirec/README.md

 Usage
 -----
-The usage of this software could not be simpler, and it's functionality could not be more limited:
+The usage of this software could not be simpler, and its functionality could not be more limited:

     multirec <trackdir>